Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 Once completed, the documentation will be translated into English.
 However, work on this documentation is currently suspended until the first usable version of cLogos has been reached.

-For this purpose, the first version is considered usable when cLogos is sufficiently mature to implement the [specification of cLogos](https://github.com/Lispl-Wicht/c-logo-s#design-commitments):
+For this purpose, the first version is considered usable when cLogos is sufficiently mature to implement the primary [specification of cLogos](https://github.com/Lispl-Wicht/c-logo-s#design-commitments):

 > Brian Harvey (1985/1997), [Computer Science Logo Style Vol. 1–3](https://people.eecs.berkeley.edu/~bh/v1-toc2.html)